Latest update: 20 July 2023

-Not a standard tourist ride
+Not a standard touristy horse ride

-I’m going horseback riding with five men.
+I’m going horseback riding in Ibiza with five men.
 Holidaying with five men is, of course, a gift in itself, but it gets even better when they all dare to get on a horse without any experience: wow!
 So we planned a ride at Ibiza Horse Valley.

 David and Monique receive us in their valley where the herd of horses lives.
 The horses still mind their own business when we arrive.
 I’m not used to that: on the average holiday horseback ride, you show up at a specific time, and your saddled horse is waiting.
 You get a quick knee to pull yourself up into the saddle.
 There’s a bit of fiddling with the stirrups, and the ride starts.
-An hour or so later, you’ll be back, get off your horse, give him another pat and leave.
+An hour or so later, you’ll be back, get off your horse, give him another pat, and leave.

 How different is that at Ibiza Horse Valley?
-Here, we take our time and have full attention for the horse.
+Here, we take our time and have full attention to the horse.
 Driving is almost a little add-on to the experience.
 David and Monique let us feed the horses first.
 They all have their own eating place in the courtyard where we put the food buckets.
-The horses find their way towards their spot, and while they eat, we put on the halters.
+The horses find their way toward their spot, and while they eat, we put on the halters.
 It is all wonderfully quiet and tranquil, and it feels very free because the horses move naturally to their place.

 Rehabilitation for horses